algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 5. **Versioned Documentation:**
    - GitHub Wiki supports versioning, allowing us to maintain historical documentation for different releases.
-   - Developers can refer to documentation relevant to a specific version, ensuring accuracy in understanding the codebase at any point in time.
+   - Developers can refer to documentation relevant to a specific version.

-6. **Open Collaboration:**
-   - The GitHub Wiki encourages open collaboration, enabling team members to contribute and edit documentation collaboratively.
-   - This ensures that documentation stays up-to-date with the evolving nature of the project.

 ## Test Criteria

 Setting up strict test criteria is crucial to guarantee the game's quality before it's released.
 These criteria act as standards that need to be met before the game is distributed.
 By following clear rules for suspension and exit, the testing process aims to find and fix issues early on.

 ### Suspension Criteria:
 Suspension criteria are established to define conditions under which